 - Accommodate longer work hours for radiologists – need to be ergonomic

 The one-size-fits-all approach to radiology workstations no longer suits the radiologist’s needs.
-When looking for a radiology workstation, comfort, quality, size, functionality, price, and color are factors to consider.
-Radiologists who use the workstation say comfort is the important factor to consider.
+When looking for a radiology workstation, there are various factors to consider.

 Wall Mount - $

 The wall mount is for a limited number of displays and one of the least expensive options to consider.
 The wall mount can be height adjustable with options such as a keyboard/mouse area, CPU storage, monitor rotation, dual monitor configuration, and extension arms.

 - Advantages: easy to install, compact, less costly, adjustable, takes up less space